The Trust Board is responsible for the running of our Trust, setting its strategy and overseeing the way it operates.

 David Wakefield was appointed as chair for a four-year term of office on April 3rd 2018.
 David is a qualified accountant and has held several senior executive posts, including Commercial Finance Director for Royal Mail.
 He has also held a number of non-executive directorships, including the Chair at other NHS trusts

-In 2002 Tracy started working as an Associate Director, with a newly formed national team of health professionals who were instrumental in providing support to some of the most challenged NHS Trusts in the country and supporting them to become Foundation Trusts.
+In 2002 Tracy started working as an Associate Director, with a newly formed national team of healthcare professionals who were instrumental in providing support to some of the most challenged NHS Trusts in the country to achieve turnaround and latterly Foundation Trust status.
 During this time Tracy gained experience working in Acute, Primary Care, Ambulance and Mental Health Trusts.

 Ro Vaughan - Director of Human Resources

 Ro Vaughan became the substantive Director of Human Resources in December 2014, and had been Acting Director of Human Resources since May 2013.
 She has a masters in Human Resources leadership and extensive experience of human resources gained in roles within the acute hospital setting and strategic health authority.

 Ro is a fellow of the Chartered Institute of Personnel and Development with over 20 years experience of complex organisational change management, workforce planning and leadership development and organisational development

 Dr Oxtoby is a Consultant Radiologist.
 His areas of clinical practice are nuclear medicine diagnosis, general radiology, vascular ultrasound and thyroid imaging.
 Dr Oxtoby has significant medical management duties.
 In addition to his current role of Executive Medical Director, he is also Caldicott Guardian for the Trust.

 Lorraine Whitehead - Director of Estate, Facilities and PFI